Taxis in Bali are abundant, with one at almost every corner in South Bali and Ubud. Riding a taxi in Bali is easy—but only in South Bali.

-If you're only getting around South Bali - say, from the airport to your hotel in Nusa Dua, or from Legian to Seminyak - you only have to stand by the side of the road, lift your arm, and watch a taxi stop to pick you up.
+If you're only getting around from your hotel in Nusa Dua, or from Legian to Seminyak to the beaches of Kuta—you only have to stand by the side of the road, lift your arm, and watch a taxi stop to pick you up.

 Special rules apply to the airport, where Ngurah Rai Airport Taxi holds a taxi monopoly at the arrivals gate.

-In Bali (just as in Jakarta) taxis are divided into two types - Bluebird taxis, and everyone else.
-Bluebird taxis have earned a reputation for being honest dealers in the often-corrupt taxi industry.
-Non-Bluebird taxis, on the other hand, are known for dirty tricks—not using their meter and taking roundabout routes, among other things.
+In Bali (just as in Jakarta) taxis are divided into two types—Blue Bird taxis, and everyone else.
+Blue Bird taxis have earned a reputation for being honest dealers in the often-corrupt taxi industry.
+Non-Blue Bird taxis, on the other hand, are known for dirty tricks—not using their meter and taking roundabout routes, among other things.

-Bluebird taxis are light blue, with a bird logo enclosed in a rounded diamond, and "Bali Taxi" emblazoned on the side.
+Blue Bird taxis are light blue, with a bird logo enclosed in a rounded diamond, and "Bali Taxi" emblazoned on the side.

 Getting a Taxi at the Bali Airport

 Taxis at Ngurah Rai International Airport can take you to any and all of Bali’s regions, for a price.
 Airport taxis are pre-paid at the taxi counter in front, with rates ranging from IDR 100,000 (USD $7.10) for Kuta in South Bali, to IDR 850,000 (USD $60.30) for fares to Tulamben in faraway East Bali.
 The updated list of airport taxi fares as of November 2019 can be read below.